 - Public relations

-Burger King relies mainly on advertising to promote its products.
-The company advertises online and on TV and print media.
-In addition, Burger King uses sales promotions in the form of coupons and other offers through its website and mobile app.
-The firm’s restaurant personnel also typically use personal selling to encourage customers to buy more products from the menu, such as desserts in addition to what the customer already ordered.
-In applying public relations, the Burger King McLamore Foundation gives scholarships and financial assistance for educational programs, thereby also effectively promoting and strengthening the Burger King brand.
-The company successfully combines various promotion tactics to address this component of the marketing mix.
+This marketing-mix component depends on the effective use of the business strengths noted in the SWOT analysis of Burger King, such as the company’s brand.
+The quick-service restaurant chain relies mainly on advertising to promote its products.
+The company advertises on the Internet, on TV, and in print media.
+Also, Burger King’s promotional mix uses sales promotions in the form of coupons and other offers through the company’s websites and mobile app.
+The firm’s restaurant personnel also typically use personal selling to encourage customers to buy more products from the menu, such as desserts.
+Considering the human resource aspect of personal selling, Burger King’s work culture (organizational culture) is a significant factor in achieving effective promotion in this marketing mix.
+In applying public relations, the Burger King Foundation gives scholarships and financial assistance for educational programs, thereby also effectively promoting and strengthening the company’s brand.
+In this component of the marketing mix, the various promotion tactics satisfy market communications objectives, attract consumers to the fast-food business, and strengthen the company’s brand.

-Burger King’s pricing strategy is based mainly on its generic strategy of cost leadership, which minimizes costs and prices.
+Burger King’s pricing strategies are based mainly on the company’s generic strategy and its emphasis on minimizing costs and prices.
 In this component of the marketing mix, appropriate pricing of products is considered.
 Burger King’s pricing strategies are as follows:

 - Market-oriented pricing strategy